-Goal 2: Facilitate a Problem Solving (mental health/drug court) in Randolph County
+Goal 2: Encourage a Problem Solving (mental health/drug court) in Randolph County (cont.)

-Goal 2a Continue quarterly meetings and updates with Circuit Clerk (appointed courthouse lead) Goal 2b Ask for meeting with newly seated Judge Walker, Circuit Clerk Carnahan, States Attorney Kelley, and the Probation department for a formal presentation on MRT and "Intense Probation" services model Goal 2c Carry on regular quarterly meetings with court staff to implement and monitor new operational model
+Goal 2a Continue quarterly meetings and updates with Circuit Clerk (appointed courthouse lead) Goal 2b Ask for meeting with Judges Walker and Gross, Circuit Clerk Carnahan, States Attorney Kelley, and the Probation department.
+Goal 2c Carry on regular quarterly meetings with court staff to implement and monitor new operational model

-Goal 3: Recovery Ready/Recovery Friendly Workplace initiative
+Goal 3: Recovery Ready/Recovery Friendly Workplace initiative (cont.)

-Goal 3a Council will provide training in conjunction with Randolph County Economic Development for employers to understand SUD and hiring and supporting employees with lived experience Goal 3b Council will work with Gilster Mary-Lee to develop a definitive RR/RF workplace model that will be an impetus for development of a coalition of Recovery friendly employers throughout our area.
+Goal 3a Council will provide training in conjunction with Randolph County Health Department for employers to understand SUD and hiring and supporting employees with lived experience.
+Goal 3b Council will work with Gilster Mary-Lee to develop a RR/RF workplace model that will be an prototype for development of a coalition of Recovery friendly employers throughout our area.
 Goal 3c Council will work with economic development and GML on a Recovery Friendly workplace designation that we will promote to other employers in our region

-Goal 4: Recovery Housing
+Goal 4: Recovery Housing (cont.)